3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 eager to exploit, will often take this opportunity to cash in.
 They'll bastardise the hard work of productive musicians and release posthumous albums, and countless remixes of classic songs with various artists.
-Look no further than the discography of Notorious B.I.G, 2pac, Big L, or more recently, XXXTentacion.
+Look no further than the discography of Notorious B.I.G, 2pac, Big L, or more recently, XXXTENTACION.

 The announcement of _Circles_ was something different.
 Mac was working diligently to finish this album before his untimely death in 2018.
 A significant portion of _Swimming_